ece382n-sec/ece382n-sec.github.io/index.md

 Be extra mindful of ethical and legal issues if you are working on any attack-focused term project.
 When in doubt, please reach out to the course instructor.

+## A Notice of Academic Accommodations from Disability and Access (D&A)
+If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability and Access (D&A).
+You may refer to D&A’s website for contact and more information: [http://disability.utexas.edu/](http://disability.utexas.edu/).
+If you are already registered with D&A, please deliver your accommodation letter to me as early as possible in the semester so we can discuss your approved accommodations.